ESG Management

 • General meetings of shareholders, briefings on financial results, briefings for individual investors, and ESG briefings

-• Disclosure of information through the Integrated Report, the ESG Data Book, shareholder reports, and our websites
+• Disclosure of information through the Integrated Report, the ESG Data Book, and our websites

 Customers The Group is committed to developing and delivering products and services that fulfill customer needs and expectations and earn customer trust and satisfaction.